blueforceNL/yarafilter/README.md

 This tool is written for those of you that don't.

 You just throw all your .yar files in a directory and fire up yarafilter.
-Yarafilter will remove functionally duplicate rules and rename duplicate identifiers (yes, the ones Loki complains about).
+Yarafilter will remove functionally duplicate rules and rename duplicate identifiers (yes, the ones [Loki](https://github.com/Neo23x0/Loki) complains about).

-The results is a clean ruleset in the directory ./output that you can use for your incident.
+The result is a clean ruleset in the directory ./output that you can use for your incident.
 Pro tip: Don't throw away your original files, the filtering can result in losing comments in the .yar files.